As you write, it's helpful to have a literary elements list to maximize the power of your words.

 An example of a paradox is found in this quote: “Keep your friends close, and your enemies closer.”

-You might remember this literary device from your language arts class in school.
 Symbolism is when something is used to represent something else, such an idea or concept.

 Authors commonly use symbols as objects to represent a non-literal meaning.
 You can use symbols in your own story to make it more powerful.

 An example of symbolism is in Nathaniel Hawthorne’s classic novel, The Scarlet Letter.
-Throughout the story, the letter “A” symbolizes adultery, and its effects both on an individual basis, and within society.
+Throughout the story, the letter “A” symbolizes adultery and its effects both on an individual basis, and within society.

-Last but not least on this list of literary elements is tone, which is defined as a speaker or narrator’s attitude about a subject.
+Tone is defined as a speaker or narrator’s attitude about a subject.
 It is different from the mood a reader gets during a scene in the story.

 Set the narrator’s tone in your writing through choosing words that fit the tone you're trying to convey, and by having the character take a certain stance or position on a topic.